ColeTownsend/Balzac-for-Jekyll/README.md

 # Balzac

-This is forked from [minimal mistakes](http://mademistakes.com) as a theme to hack up and use would be cool.
+This is forked from [minimal mistakes](http://mademistakes.com).
 I needed some type of framework to build off as I have no experience with Jekyll.
-Gotta learn somehow!

-General notes and suggestions for customizing Minimal Mistakes.

 ## Basic Setup